jdcockrill/voxvibe/README.md

 3.  **Install `uv`:** If you don't have `uv` (a fast Python package installer and resolver), install it by following the official instructions at [https://github.com/astral-sh/uv](https://github.com/astral-sh/uv).
 4.  **Install `pipx`:** If you don't have `pipx` (a tool for installing and managing Python packages), install it by following the official instructions at [https://pipx.readthedocs.io/en/stable/](https://pipx.readthedocs.io/en/stable/).

+Note: `pipx` isn't _strictly_ required.
+It just makes the creation of the Custom Keyboard Shortcut much simpler.

 ## Installation and Setup

 This project consists of a GNOME Shell Extension and a Python application.
 Both need to be set up.

+### Installation via the Makefile

+To install both the Python application and the GNOME Shell extension using the Makefile, follow these steps:

+1. **Check prerequisites** (see above): Ensure you have Python 3.11+, `uv` and `pipx` installed.

+2. **Run the main setup command:**
+    ```bash
+    make all
+    ```
+    This will:
+    - Set up the Python application environment and build it (`make app`)
+    - Install the Python application locally via `pipx` (`make install`)
+    - Install and enable the GNOME Shell extension (`make extension`)

+    After completion, you should see a message indicating setup is complete.

+3. **Reload GNOME Shell:**
+    - On X11: Press <kbd>Alt</kbd> + <kbd>F2</kbd>, type `r`, and press <kbd>Enter</kbd>
+    - On Wayland: Log out and log back in

+After installation, follow the instructions in the [Create Custom Keyboard Shortcut for VoxVibe](#create-custom-keyboard-shortcut-for-voxvibe) section to set up a convenient way to launch the Python app.
+You should also see the extension active in GNOME Shell.

 ### Manual Installation